ckuelker/quick-guide-en-us/Dev/Python/Package/packaging-python-projects.md

 ## Local Package Installs and Testing

-Consider the following small Flask application called 'boxes'.
+Consider the following small Flask application called [boxbrainiac](https://github.com/ckuelker/boxbrainiac).
 It has the following structure.
 Note that unlike the previous example, the `tests` test directory is at the project level.

 ~~~
-boxes-project  # = PACKAGE_DEV
+boxbrainiac-dev  # = PACKAGE_DEV
 .
-├── boxes
+├── boxbrainiac
 │   ├── config.py
 │   ├── debug.py
 │   ├── env.py